sarah-j-smith/SmallTownDating/README.md

 ## Concept

-The decisions we make socially, who we decide to spend time with, who we date, and who we reject; what if the consequences of those decisions were dramatically real & magnified?
+The decisions we make socially, who we decide to spend time with, who we date, and who we overlook; what if the consequences of those decisions were dramatically real & magnified?

 Almost like instead of an enormous sea of people, all just anonymous portraits on our social media & dating apps; suddenly there were only 5 of us?